Frontiers Planet Prize

-These Frontiers Planet Prize Award Conditions form an integral part of the Award Agreement between the Frontiers Research Foundation and any Recipient of the Frontiers Planet Prize as such terms are defined below.
+These Frontiers Planet Prize Award Conditions form an integral part of the Award Agreement between the Frontiers Research Foundation and any Recipient of the Frontiers Planet Prize (including the Main Recipient and, if applicable, any Co-Recipient, as such terms are defined below).

 1. Definitions